opentracing/opentracing-javascript/README.md

 ### Usage with TypeScript

 Since the source is written in TypeScript, if you are using TypeScript, you can just `npm install` the package and it will work out of the box.
-This is especially useful for implementators who want to typecheck their implementation with the base interface.
+This is especially useful for implementors who want to type check their implementation with the base interface.

 ### Global tracer